 Want to Apply This Research?

-This review provides general information about nutrition during ICU transitions and should not replace personalized medical advice from your healthcare team.
-Nutrition needs vary significantly based on individual health conditions, type of critical illness, and recovery status.
-Always consult with your doctor, nurse, or registered dietitian before making changes to feeding plans or nutrition strategies.
-If you experience difficulty eating, significant weight loss, or other concerning symptoms during ICU transition, contact your healthcare provider immediately.
-This information is educational and does not constitute medical treatment or diagnosis.
+This review provides general information about nutrition care during ICU transitions and should not replace personalized medical advice.
+Nutrition needs vary significantly based on individual conditions, medications, and recovery status.
+Always consult with your healthcare team, including doctors and registered dietitians, before making changes to nutrition support or feeding plans.
+This information is especially important for people with complex medical conditions, recent surgeries, or transplants.
+If you experience difficulty eating, swallowing problems, significant weight loss, or other concerning symptoms during recovery, contact your healthcare provider immediately.

 This research translation is published by Gram Research, the science division of Gram, an AI-powered nutrition tracking app.